CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     - **SharePoint sites:** Set the toggle to **On**.
 The option to search all SharePoint sites is automatically selected.
 Select **Choose sites** to specify SharePoint sites and OneDrive sites to search.
 Enter the URL for each site that you want to search.
 You can also add the URL for the SharePoint site for a Microsoft Team, Microsoft 365 Group, or Viva Engage Group.

     - **Exchange public folders:** Set the toggle to **On**.
 The option to search all Exchange public folders is automatically selected to search all public folders in your Exchange Online organization.
 You can't choose specific public folders to search.
-Leave the toggle switch off if you don't want search all public folders.
+Leave the toggle switch off if you don't want to search all public folders.

     - **Add App Content for On-Premises Users:** Keep this checkbox selected to search for Teams content for on-premises users.
 For example, if you search all Exchange mailboxes in the organization and this checkbox is selected, the cloud-based storage used to store Teams chat data for on-premises users will be included in the scope of the search.